n451m-dev/simpledb/README.md

-# Simple-DB
+# SimpleDB

-Simple-DB is a lightweight, document-based database built on top of RocksDB.
-It aims to provide a simple, JSON-based, and scalable storage solution for modern applications, focusing on CRUD operations and multiple document management.
+SimpleDB is a lightweight, document-based database built on top of leveldb.
+It aims to provide a simple, JSON-based applications, focusing on CRUD operations and multiple document management, created for learning purposes.

 ---